It certainly seems, ladies and gentlemen, the Senate is awash in tears lately.

 Let's continue with the audio sound bites.

-Last night on the Senate floor, John McCain, who has to hurt insert himself into virtually every story that there's gonna be a lot of press on, rushes to the Senate floor to praise Durbin and ask that we put this behind us.
+Last night on the Senate floor, John McCain, who has to insert himself into virtually every story that there's going to be a lot of press on, rushes to the Senate floor to praise Durbin and ask that we put this behind us.

-The Senator from Illinois just made a heartfelt statement.
+The senator from Illinois just made a heartfelt statement, one of apology.

 I know that I have.